privacycg/requestStorageAccessFor/README.md

 1. If the requested `origin` already has been granted access, resolve.
 1. If the browser is not processing a user gesture, reject.
 1. Request permission via the permissions API.
-    1. This would allow implementation-defined acceptance or rejection steps; if any are triggered, reject the requestStorageAccessForOrigin call or skip to the permission-saving step.
+    1. This would allow implementation-defined acceptance or rejection steps; if any are triggered, reject the requestStorageAccessFor call or skip to the permission-saving step.
 1. If acceptance is returned, save a permission for the pair `{top-level site, requested origin}`.
 Note that the permission would be separate from the permission granted by `requestStorageAccess`.

 Fetch could then be modified to include cross-site cookies when appropriate (though the modification may depend on [cookie layering changes](https://github.com/httpwg/http-extensions/issues/2084)).
 A draft of such a spec change follows: